 You can take more than one exam.
 For example, if you pass the first exam in Math 104, you could take Math 114 in the next exam (usually given the next day).
 Your second exam will not be graded unless you passed the first.
 The exams must be taken sequentially, if you plan to take a second exam.

-3. Retroactive Credit: For classes taken in Fall 2017 or later, if you get a grade of "B" or better in math 114, Math 115, Math 116 or Math 240 at Penn, you may come to the Math Office and receive retroactive credit for Math 104 only.
+3. Retroactive Credit: Due to COVID-19 for Spring 2020 only students can receive retroactive credit based on "Pass" (if taken P/F) or grade of B. For classes taken in Fall 2017 or later, if you get a grade of "B" or better in math 114, Math 115, Math 116 or Math 240 at Penn, you may come to the Math Office and receive retroactive credit for Math 104 only.
 If you pass Math 260 with a "B" or higher, you may get retroactive credit for either 116 or 104.
 Beginning with the Class of 2021, if you pass Math 241 at Penn with a grade of "B" or higher, you may receive retroactive credit for either Math 104, 114 or 240.
 For students who enrolled at Penn in the Class of 2020 or earlier, we will still allow you to get retroactive credit for Math 114 if you received a grade of "B" or better in Math 240.
 Note: You cannot receive retroactive credit by passing our Fall or Spring AP exams or by receiving transfer credit for a calculus course, the course must be taken at Penn.
 Students must complete a "retroactive" credit request form in the Undergraduate Math Office, DRL, room 4W1 between 9 and 5pm.

 4. Transfer Credit: To be eligible, you must have taken a calculus course during the regular academic year (Fall or Spring semester) at another College or University and receive a grade of C+ or better (Math 103) or C or better for any other Calculus course.
 Instructions for submitting requests for transfer credit are here.